Flood mapping

 Please read through this FAQ section to see if these answer your question.

-If you want to discuss the modelling and mapping, or the maintenance of the stormwater network in your area, please contact Wellington Water on [email protected].
+If you want to discuss the modelling and mapping, or the maintenance of the stormwater network in your area, please contact Wellington Water on [email protected]

 The stream corridor typically consists of a buffer of 5m either side of the stream centreline.
-5m was selected as this was found to incorporate much of the hydraulically significant stream flows during a flood as well as allow for natural variations to the streams bed.
+The 5m distance was selected as this was found to incorporate much of the hydraulically significant stream flows during a flood as well as allow for natural variations to the streams bed.

 Open water courses in urban areas were selected to be included in the stream corridor layer alongside significant contributing branches in the upper reaches of stormwater catchments.